Azure/Avere/src/terraform/examples/vfxt/royal-render/README.md

-# IN PROGRESS
-TODO:
-  - Update opencue refs to RR
-  - New module for RR server install and set up
-  - New module for rrClient install and set up on render nodes

 # Royal Render End to End Example

 The example in this folder deploys a Royal Render server on Azure and a Virtual Machine Scale Set (VMSS) with Royal Render agents (rCloud rrClient) to pick up jobs.